RTP-MIDI: Sessions vs. endpoints

 A common mistake is the mismatch between RTP-MIDI endpoints and RTP-MIDI sessions, since they both represent a pair of MIDI IN / MIDI OUT ports.

 An endpoint is used to exchange MIDI data between the element (software and/or hardware) in charge of decoding the RTP-MIDI transport protocol and the element using the MIDI messages.
 In other terms, only MIDI data are visible at endpoint level.
 For devices with MIDI 1.0 DIN connectors, there is one endpoint per connector pair, for example: 2 endpoints for KissBox MIDI2TR, 4 endpoints for iConnectivityMIDI4+, etc. Devices using other communication links like SPI or USB offer more endpoints, for example, a device using the 32 bits encoding of USB MIDI Class can represent up to 16 endpoints using the Cable Identifier field.
 An endpoint is represented on the RTP-MIDI side by a paired UDP port when AppleMIDI session protocol is used.

 A session defines the connection between two endpoints.
 MIDI IN of one endpoint is connected to the MIDI OUT of the remote endpoint, and vice versa.
 A single endpoint can accept multiple sessions, depending on the software configuration.
 Each session for a given endpoint appears as a single one for the remote session handler.
 A remote session handler does not know if the endpoint it is connected to is being used by other sessions at the same time.
 If multiple sessions are active for a given endpoint, the different MIDI streams reaching the endpoint are merged before the MIDI data are sent to the application.
 In the other direction, MIDI data produced by an application is sent to all session handlers connected to the endpoint.

 AppleMIDI session participants

 AppleMIDI implementation defines two kind of session controllers: session initiators and session listeners.
-Session initiators are in charge of inviting the session listeners, and are responsible of the clock synchronization sequence.
+Session initiators are in charge of inviting the session listeners, and are responsible for the clock synchronization sequence.
 Session initiators can generally be session listeners, but some devices, such as iOS devices, can be session listeners only.